Guide

 - Remove ads — sponsored posts no longer pad the session.

-With Zen Social, the feed only shows posts from people you follow, your messages, and stories.
+With a feed filter, the feed only shows posts from people you follow, your messages, and stories.
 You check what you came for and leave.

 What replacement content does

-Where suggested posts used to be, Zen Social can show fun facts, quotes, language phrases, or your own custom reminders.
+Where suggested posts used to be, a feed filter can show fun facts, quotes, language phrases, or your own custom reminders.
 These are deliberately less engaging than algorithmic content — they don't create a new scroll loop.